alexfromny/MongoDBSync/README.md

 dotnet run
 ```

-It will start the application in a console mode.
+It will start the application in the console mode.

 ## How to use